nf-core/viralmetagenome/docs/usage/customisation/databases.md

 ## Annotation sequences

-Identifying the species and the segment of the final genome constructs is done based on a tblastx search (with MMSEQS) to an annotated sequencing dataset.
+Identifying the species and the segment of the final genome constructs is done based on a tblastx search (with MMseqs2) to an annotated sequencing dataset.
 This dataset is by default the [Virosaurus](https://viralzone.expasy.org/8676) as it contains a good representation of the viral genomes and is annotated.

 This annotation database can be specified using `--annotation_db`